Symmetry analysis and hidden variational structure of Westervelt's equation in nonlinear acoustics: Main results

 which is required to hold off of the solution space $\Esp$.
 This condition \eqref{Weqn.varsymm} is readily seen to be equivalent to the previous condition \eqref{noether.op.domain} after integration by parts.

 To illustrate these results, consider the Lie point symmetries \eqref{P.symms}.
-Substitution of the symmetry characteristic functions into condition \eqref{Weqn.varsymm} shows that it is satisfied for $P_1$, $P_2$, and when $\alpha =0$, $(2/\b)P_3 +3 P_4$.
-Therefore, their span comprises the variational Lie point symmetries of Westervelt's equation.
-Note that neither $P_3$ nor $P_4$ are variational themselves.
+Substitution of the symmetry characteristic functions into condition \eqref{Weqn.varsymm} shows that it is satisfied for $P_1$, $P_2$, and when $\alpha =0$, $P_3 + \tfrac{\b}{2}P_4$.
+Therefore, their span comprises the variational Lie point symmetries of the nonlocal Lagrangian for the dissipative Westervelt equation.
+Through the relations \eqref{rels}, they correspond to multipliers of the potential equation:

+The corresponding conservation laws, as seen in Theorem~\ref{thm:pot2.conslaws}, are nonlocal.
+Specifically, they describe energy \eqref{ener}, momentum \eqref{mom}, and dilation energy \eqref{dilener}, respectively.
+Note that neither $P_3$ nor $P_4$ are variational themselves and hence they do not yield conservation laws.

 For completeness, it is useful to remark that $D_t^{-1}$ is properly defined only up to a constant of integration which in the present setting of the basic relations \eqref{rels} is given by a linear combination of the multipliers \eqref{pot2.multrs1} of the potential equation.
 These multipliers belong to the kernel of $D_t$.
 Thus,